tpg/attache/README.md

 [![Build Status](https://travis-ci.org/tpg/attache.svg?branch=master)](https://travis-ci.org/tpg/attache)

 Attaché is a deployment tool for Laravel originally based on the Laravel Envoy task runner and built around the ideas I wrote [here](https://medium.com/@warrickbayman/zero-downtime-laravel-deployments-with-envoy-version-2-227c8259e31c).
-The original version of Attaché was aactually just a wrapper around Envoy with a predefind script (hence the name).
+The original version of Attaché was actually just a wrapper around Envoy with a predefind script (hence the name).

 Attaché as evolved somewhat and is now a standalone deployment tool.
 It's still highly opinionated and still follows the same ideas, but is more flexible and no longer dependent on Envoy.